developershohel/easyparcel-shipping/readme.txt

 == Upgrade Notice ==
+**Important Notice for Version 2.0.5 Users**
+- Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 2.0.5 to prevent compatibility issues.
+- Please make sure your Woocommerce Plugin version 8.6.1 or higher to use plugin properly

 **Important Notice for Version 2.0.0 Users**
-Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 2.0.0 to prevent compatibility issues.
+- Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 2.0.0 to prevent compatibility issues.
 **Important Notice for Version 1.0.4 Users**
-Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 1.0.3 to prevent compatibility issues.
+- Please ensure that your server supports PHP version 7.4 or higher before upgrading to EasyParcel Shipping version 1.0.3 to prevent compatibility issues.

 == Screenshots ==
 1. Add new plugin(easyparcel-shipping-1.jpg)
 2. Activate the plugin(easyparcel-shipping-2.jpg)

 == Documentation and Support ==
 For more information, detailed setup instructions, and FAQs, please visit our [Documentation](https://blog.easyparcel.com/my/tutorial-easyparcel-integration-with-woocommerce-platform-plugin-version/).

 For support inquiries, contact our team at [support@easyparcel.com](mailto:support@easyparcel.com).

 == License ==
 This plugin is released under the GNU General Public License, version 3 or later.
 You can read our [Privacy Policy](https://easyparcel.com/my/privacy/) roles for the proper use of our plugin We are using our own api http://connect.easyparcel.my or http://connect.easyparcel.sg to connect woocommerce and our shipping.
 So please read your [Terms and Conditions](https://easyparcel.com/my/tnc/) to use properly our plugin
 We are using https://app.easyparcel.com/my/en/track/details/?courier=DHLECOMMERCE&awb=MYAIAEPAOYLQE this link to truck the order or parcel

 == Acknowledgments ==
 EasyParcel Shipping extends its appreciation to the vibrant WordPress and WooCommerce communities for their continued support.

 Thank you for choosing EasyParcel Shipping - Your WooCommerce Shipping Solution.
 We look forward to enhancing your shipping experience!